 Cobblestone Driveway Design Ideas

-No doubt having a cobblestone driveway is not for those with a limited budget.
+A cobblestone driveway is not for those with budget constraints.
 Fortunately, you do have an option for achieving a striking look by using granite cobblestone for your driveway curb.
 Or you can simply use them on your driveway entry.
 If you’re doing your entire driveway, you can also use Belgian blocks as driveway edgings.

-There are numerous patterns you can choose, whether you’ll use them for a driveway curb or an entire cobblestone driveway.
+The great thing about it is that you have numerous patterns to choose from, whether you’ll use cobblestone for a driveway curb or an entire driveway.
 You can even consider adding a nice circle or rectangular design in the middle.
-These can be any size you fancy, and adding a flat border on the design will also give it a pleasant look.
+These can be any size you fancy.
+Adding a flat border to the design will also give it a charming look.